Types of Compensation: What to Include in Your Compensation Plan

 What are different types of compensation?

-There are two main types of compensation based on the form in which they’re paid: monetary and non-monetary compensation.
+There are two main types of employee compensation based on the form in which they’re paid: monetary and non-monetary compensation.
 Monetary compensation can be further divided into several other subcategories that can be paid to the employee directly or indirectly.

 Non-monetary compensation typically involves rewarding high-performing employees with a benefit that doesn’t include cash: a trip, a shopping voucher, public recognition, career development opportunity, tuition assistance, etc.

 This type of compensation refers to an employee’s base pay and other perks that have a monetary value.
 Some of them are given to the employee directly, as an addition to the base salary, while others are received in an indirect form.